-Tissue injuries caused by application of heat, chemicals, electricity, or irradiation
+Tissue injuries caused by application of heat, chemicals, electricity, or irradiation.

 Extent of injury (depth of burn) is a result of intensity and duration of exposure.

-1st degree: erythema of involved tissue...
+Superficial: erythema of involved ti...

-Prehospital care
+Prehospital care (1)[B]

-Remove the patient from the source of burn.
+Remove the patient from the source of the burn, and extinguish and remove all burning clothing.

 High-protein, high-calorie diet when bowel function resumes